Carolyn Marshall Covington Receives Distinguished Award for Black History Month

 Carolyn is a Beauty Industry Leader, business professional and humanitarian, who in spite of a vision impairment knows exactly what she wants and what she is purposed to do.
 Her strength is in her story . . . a powerful compelling story.

-Carolyn is a powerful, influential vice.
+Carolyn is a powerful, influential voice.
 She has spoken at numerous schools, conferences, special events, and churches across the country, and has developed programs that promote total wellness from all viewpoints.

 Carolyn shared an inspirational story with the Governor Morehead School for the Blind during A WRAL News Segment: